 To do that, you’ll need a website firewall solution.
 A firewall filters out bad traffic and blocks it from accessing your site.

-There are two types of website firewalls that you can use.
+There are two types of website firewalls that you can use:

-Step 2.
-Install WordPress Updates
+2. Install WordPress Updates

 Some common brute force attacks actively target known vulnerabilities in older versions of WordPress, popular WordPress plugins, or themes.

-WordPress core and most popular WordPress plugins are open source and vulnerabilities are often fixed very quickly with an update.
-However if you fail to install updates, then you leave your website vulnerable to those old threats.
+WordPress core and most popular WordPress plugins are open source, and vulnerabilities are often fixed very quickly with an update.
+However, if you fail to install updates, then you leave your website vulnerable to those old threats.

-Step 3.
-Protect WordPress Admin Directory
+3. Protect WordPress Admin Directory

 Most brute force attacks on a WordPress site are trying to get access to the WordPress admin area.
 You can add password protection on your WordPress admin directory on a server level.
-This would block unauthorized access to your WordPress admin area.
+This will block unauthorized access to your WordPress admin area.

-Next, you need to locate the wp-admin folder and click on the folder name.
+Next, you need to locate the wp-admin folder.

 cPanel will now ask you to provide a name for the restricted folder, username, and password.

 You will see a new login prompt when you visit your WordPress admin area.

 ErrorDocument 401 default

-Step 4.
-Add Two-Factor Authentication in WordPress
+4. Add Two-Factor Authentication in WordPress

 Adding two-factor authentication will make it harder for hackers to gain access even if they are able to crack your WordPress password.

-Step 5.
-Use Unique Strong Passwords
+5. Use Unique and Strong Passwords

-Step 6.
-Disable Directory Browsing
+6. Disable Directory Browsing

 For more details, see our article on how to disable directory browsing in WordPress.

-Step 7.
-Disable PHP File Execution in Specific WordPress Folders
+7. Disable PHP File Execution in Specific WordPress Folders